- Design a sediment core which tells a climate story of the future. Predict what the sediment cores will look like 100,000 years from now.

-- View more of the cores at this site Images of Cores' new] (passwords 'andrill, andrill') to see how they are similar and different.
+- View more of the cores at this site Images of Cores (passwords 'andrill, andrill') to see how they are similar and different.
 Find event boundaries between the sediment types that tell a story.

-A quick time video is available to help you get started with PSICAT Tutorial movie
+Video tutorials are available to help you get started with PSICAT Video Tutorials

 Other curriculum related to ANDRILL is available to download here.
 Flexhibit Activities

 Related Case StudiesWithin the EET there are several related case studies that explore the causes and / or impacts of climate change.
 These lessons could be used to develop a complete unit on the topic.